 (4) Criteria for eligibility.
-A student with another [sic] health impairment is eligible for exceptional student education if the following criteria are met:
+A student with another [sic] health impairment is eligible for exceptional student education if the following criteria are met: (a) Evidence of another health

-(a) Evidence of another health impairment that results in reduced efficiency in schoolwork and adversely affects the student's performance in the educational environment, and
+impairment that results in reduced

+efficiency in schoolwork and adversely

+affects the student's performance in the

+educational environment, and

-(b) The student needs special education as defined in paragraph 6A-6.03411(1)(c), F.A.C.
+(b) The student needs special

+education as defined in paragraph 6A6.03411(1)(c), F.A.C.

-23. Florida Administrative Code Rule 6A-6.0331 describes in detail the requirement for general education intervention and the identification, evaluation, reevaluation and the initial provision of ESE services as follows in relevant part:
+24. Florida Administrative Code Rule 6A-6.0331 describes in detail the requirement for general education intervention and the identification, evaluation, reevaluation and the initial provision of ESE services as follows in pertinent part:

 (1) General education intervention procedures for kindergarten through grade twelve (12) students suspected of having a disability.
 It is the local school district's responsibility to develop and implement coordinated general education intervention procedures for students who need additional academic and behavioral support to succeed in the general education environment.
+In implementing such procedures, a school district may carry out activities that include the provision of educational and behavioral evaluation, services, and supports, including scientifically based literacy instruction and professional development for teachers and other school staff to enable them to deliver scientifically based academic and behavioral interventions and, where appropriate, instruction on the use of adaptive and instructional software.

-The general education interventions requirements set forth in paragraphs (a), (b), and (e) of this subsection may not be required for students suspected of having a disability if a team that comprises qualified professionals and the parent determines that these general education interventions are not appropriate for a student who demonstrated a speech disorder or severe cognitive, physical of sensory disorders, or severe social/behavioral deficits that require immediate intervention to prevent harm to the student or others. .
+The general education interventions requirements set forth in paragraphs (a), (b), and (e) of this subsection may not be required for students suspected of having a disability if a team that comprises qualified professionals and the parent determines that these general education interventions are not appropriate for a student who demonstrates a speech disorder or severe cognitive, physical of sensory disorders, or severe social/behavioral deficits that require immediate intervention to prevent harm to the student or others. .

 (a) Parent involvement in general education intervention procedures.
-Opportunities for parents to be involved in the process to address the student's areas of concern must be made available. Τn addition, there must be discussion with parent of the student's responses to interventions, supporting data and potential adjustment to the interventions and of anticipated future action to address the student's learning and/or behavioral areas of concern.
+Opportunities for parents to be involved in the process to address the student's areas of concern must be made available.
+In addition, there must be discussion with parent of the student's responses to interventions, supporting data and potential adjustment to the interventions and of anticipated future action to address the student's learning and/or behavioral areas of concern.
 Documentation of parental involvement and communication must be maintained.